 How Long Does Vacuum Sealed Meat Last in the Freezer?

 Have you ever pulled food out of the freezer, thawed it out and tried to eat it only to bit into it and taste utter disappointment?
-That bland moldy and almost synthetic like taste is what’s commonly referred to as freezer burn.
-That is what happens when you try packaging food using a ziplock back.
+That bland, moldy and almost synthetic like taste is what’s commonly referred to as freezer burn.
+That is what happens when you try packaging food using a ziplock bag.
 If you really want to preserve your food, along with the taste, you should be using a vacuum sealer (found here).
 So how long does meat last once it has been vacuum packed and tossed in a freezer?
 This is a good question and one that I will answer in this article.

 Freezers really are amazing food preservation tools.
 Imagine, just a few hundred years ago people had to dig a hole in the ground and fill it with snow (if available) just to provide a slightly cooler place to keep their food.
 Salting and smoking food wasn’t much better.
 The biggest downside to freezers is that they have a tendency to drain the flavor out of food.
 Over time, food begins to draw in flavors of other products in the freezer along with the bland taste of the freezer itself.